-Steinberg, L, Icenogle, G, Shulman, EP, Breiner, K, Chein, J, Bacchini, D, Chang, L, Chaudhary, N, Giunta, LD, Dodge, KA, Fanti, KA, Lansford, JE, Malone, PS, Oburu, P, Pastorelli, C, Skinner, AT, Sorbring, E, Tapanya, S, Tirado, LM, Alampay, LP, Al-Hassan, SM, and Takash, HM.
+Steinberg, L, Icenogle, G, Shulman, EP, Breiner, K, Chein, J, Bacchini, D, Chang, L, Chaudhary, N, Giunta, LD, Dodge, KA, Fanti, KA, Lansford, JE, Malone, PS, Oburu, P, Pastorelli, C, Skinner, AT, Sorbring, E, Tapanya, S, Tirado, LMU, Alampay, LP, Al-Hassan, SM, and Takash, HMS.
 "Around the world, adolescence is a time of heightened sensation seeking and immature self-regulation."
 Developmental science (February 2017).
 Full Text

 Dodge, KA, Bai, Y, Ladd, HF, and Muschkin, CG.
 "Impact of North Carolina's Early Childhood Programs and Policies on Educational Outcomes in Elementary School."
 Child development (November 17, 2016).
 Full Text Open Access Copy